ShallotD/PLP-Hackathon-Portfolio-Website/README.md

-# Hello, I'm Shallot Damary Maala 👋
+# Hola, I'm Shallot Damary 😄👋

 Welcome to my personal portfolio repository!
 I'm a passionate software developer with experience in creating clean, scalable, and efficient applications.
 This repository contains the source code for my portfolio website, where you can explore my skills, projects, and get in touch with me.